 The foundation has implemented a very successful monthly newsletter sent to all individuals and organizations with whom it has a business relationship to keep them informed of developments with the Foundation.
-The list of recipients continues to grow.
+The list of recipients continues to grow (currently at 516).

-6.7 Webinar Series
+6.8 Webinar Series

 The Foundation maintains an excellent partnership with the Canadian Rivers Institute (CRI) in hosting a regular webinar series, in both official languages.
 The series started in fall 2012 and enjoys growing popularity, among domestic and international participants.
 The webinars are free and offer live, interactive, online presentations that focus on themes related to fish and river conservation and management, as identified by staff and participants.
-A strategically recruited panel of experts lead the discussion.
+A strategically recruited panel of Canadian and international experts lead the discussion.
 The audience is invited to suggest topics and discussion leaders.
+In all the years the webinars have been running, there have been 709 participants.